infracost/docs/docs/infracost_cloud/finops_policies.md

 ### 2. Use policies to drive action, not meetings & Jira tickets

 Too often, waste reports lead to long meetings and endless Jira tickets.
-FinOps policies flips the script with an actionable, streamlined approach.
+FinOps policies flip the script with an actionable, streamlined approach.
 It identifies which of the 70+ AWS, Azure, and Google best practices from the Well-Architected Frameworks aren’t being followed.
 From there, FinOps teams can decide which policies are most critical to their organization, picking the top 3-5 to focus on each quarter.

 Once priorities are set, Infracost takes care of the rest: FinOps teams simply enable pull request comments for those selected policies, and Infracost automatically checks all pull requests against them.
 Engineers can then focus on fixing these high-priority issues directly in their code, reducing waste without the need for extra meetings or task-tracking.